Common transport signs and symbols in Ukraine explained

 Often used to supplement other signs with extra details like distance, time restrictions, or applicable vehicle types.

-Traffic controllers in Ukraine also use specific hand signals to direct traffic in situations like power outages, which drivers need to understand for safe navigation.
+Traffic controllers in Ukraine also use specific hand signals to direct traffic in situations like power outages, construction zones, or large-scale events.

 All these signs conform broadly to the Vienna Convention on Road Signs and Signals, using Ukrainian text on signboards.
 Shapes, colors, and pictograms follow European standards ensuring clarity and safety for drivers in Ukraine.